As of 2022 Attachment Parenting Europe is no longer active as a registered charity.

-The mission of Attachment Parenting Europe is to empower and support parents in understanding their childrens’ growth and development, thus creating the foundations for healthy emotional bonds, by promoting parenting practices based on attachment theory through advocacy and research.
+The mission of Attachment Parenting Europe was to empower and support parents in understanding their childrens’ growth and development, thus creating the foundations for healthy emotional bonds, by promoting parenting practices based on attachment theory through advocacy and research.

 Why APEU was formed